Parsl/parsl/docs/userguide/execution.rst

 Contemporary computing environments may include a wide range of computational platforms or **execution providers**, from laptops and PCs to various clusters, supercomputers, and cloud computing platforms.
 Different execution providers may require or allow for the use of different **execution models**, such as threads (for efficient parallel execution on a multicore processor), processes, and pilot jobs for running many small tasks on a large parallel system.

-Parsl is designed to abstract these lov-level details so that an identical Parsl program can run unchanged on different platforms or across multiple platforms.
+Parsl is designed to abstract these low-level details so that an identical Parsl program can run unchanged on different platforms or across multiple platforms.
 To this end, Parsl uses a configuration file to specify which execution provider(s) and the execution model(s) to use.
 Parsl provides a high level abstraction, called a *block*, for providing a uniform description of a resource configuration irrespective of the specific execution provider.